HaHa421/rxqlite/README.md

 <br />

-Right now , you need to compile rsqlited
+Right now , you need to compile rxsqlited

 Windows: you need to use the msvc toolchain (mingw build is broken due to https://github.com/rust-rocksdb/rust-rocksdb/issues/866)